andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 ## Metadata

 Examples given in the following sections shows metadata for a single entity.
-A complete metadata document will usually be represented as a list of entity metadata for eigther Identity Providers or Consumers, wrapped in a Metadata Container.
+A complete metadata document will usually be represented as a list of entity metadata for either Identity Providers or Service Providers, wrapped in a Metadata Container.
 Metadata is always represented in a JSON object.

 The Metadata Container is discussed in the *Federation Trust* section.